MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-porting-and-upgrading-guide.md

 1. New warnings might mean you want to clean up your code.
 Depending on the specific diagnostics, this can improve the portability, standards conformance, and security of your code.

-2. You might want to take advantage of new compiler features such as the [/guard:cf (Enable Flow Control Guard)](../build/reference/guard-enable-control-flow-guard.md) compiler option, which adds checks for unauthorized code execution.
+2. You might want to take advantage of newer compiler features such as the [/guard:cf (Enable Flow Control Guard)](../build/reference/guard-enable-control-flow-guard.md) compiler option, which adds checks for unauthorized code execution.

 3. You might want to update some code to use new language features that simplify the code, improve the performance of your programs, or update the code to use modern libraries and conform to modern standards and best practices.

- Once you've upgraded your project (and tested it), you might also want to consider improving your code further or plan the future direction of your code, or even reconsider the architecture of your project.
+ Once you've upgraded and tested your project, you might also want to consider improving your code further or plan the future direction of your code, or even reconsider the architecture of your project.
+Will it receive ongoing development work?
 Will it be important for your code to run on other platforms?
 If so, what platforms?
 C++ is a standardized langauge designed with portability and cross-platform development in mind, and yet the code for many Windows applications is strongly tied to the Windows platform.
 Do you want to refactor your code, to separate out those parts that are more tied to the Windows platform?

  What about your user interface?
 If you are using MFC, you might want to update the UI.
 Are you using any of the newer MFC features that were introduced in 2008 as a Feature Pack?
 If you just want to give your app a newer look and feel, without rewriting the entire app, you might consider using the ribbon APIs in MFC, or using some of new features of MFC.

- To add a new Windows desktop user interface, you could use C++/CX (component extensions), or add managed code in C# and an interoperability layer in C++/CLI to connect C# with your native code.
+ If you want to give your program a XAML user-interface but don't want to create a UWP app, you can use C# with WPF to create the UI layer and refactor your standard C++ logic into DLLs.
+Create an interoperability layer in C++/CLI to connect C# with your native code.
+Another option is to create a UWP app using [C++/CX](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh699871.aspx) or [C++/WinRT](https://github.com/microsoft/cppwinrt).
+In Windows 10, you can use the [Desktop App Converter](https://msdn.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter) to package your existing desktop application as a UWP app without having to modify any code.
  Alternatively, perhaps you now have new requirements, or you can foresee the need for targeting platforms other than Windows desktop, such as Windows Phone, or Android devices.
 You could port your user interface code to a cross-platform UI library.
 With these UI frameworks, you can target multiple devices and still use Visual Studio  and the Visual Studio debugger as your development environment.

 ## Related Topics